Arzzzen105/AreaOfSight2D/README.md

 # Description🧾
 A plugin which adds an AOS (Area of Sight) node for 2D.
-Often used of showing a danger area in stealth games.
+Often used for showing a danger area in stealth games.
 ### Exapmle
 ![Example gif](https://github.com/Arzzzen105/AreaOfVision/blob/main/images/preview.gif)